-Dr. Carl Moeller, Open Doors USA President/CEO, says: “The goal of Boko Haram is to spread Sharia Law throughout the country.
+Dr. Carl Moeller, Open Doors USA President/CEO, says: “The goal of an extremist group that is located primarily in Northern Nigeria is to spread Sharia Law throughout the country.
 There are now 12 states in northern Nigeria which have Sharia Law in place.
 The other goal of Boko Harma is destabilizing the country….spreading fear throughout Nigeria.

 “Nigeria is so important to the spread of Christianity throughout Africa.
 Please pray with me for the Christians in Nigeria and to give wisdom to President Goodluck Jonathan in dealing with the attacks and instability.”

-Christians in Adamawa state came under attack by Boko Haram, which in the Hausa language means “Western education is sacrilege,” over the weekend.
+Christians in Adamawa state came under attack by an extremist group that is located primarily in Northern Nigeria, which in the Hausa language means “Western education is sacrilege,” over the weekend.
 On Friday night Jan.
 6, 11 people were killed and many others injured at the Christ Apostolic Church (CAC) in the Nasarawa area of Yola, the state capital.

 “There was blood all over the church hall – it was a very sorry sight,” Adamawa journalist Barnabas Manyan told Compass.

-Earlier on Friday, 12 persons were reportedly killed when armed men claimed by Boko Haram shot a gathering of Christian traders holding a prayer session before opening their shops in Mubi, Adamawa.
+Earlier on Friday, 12 persons were reportedly killed when armed men claimed by an extremist group that is located primarily in Northern Nigeria shot a gathering of Christian traders holding a prayer session before opening their shops in Mubi, Adamawa.
 The gunmen also shot at another group of Christians meeting at a town hall to arrange for the transportation of relatives slain the previous day, bringing the total of those killed in Mubi to 21.

 Also on Jan.
-7, Boko Haram members reportedly killed two Christian students of the University of Maiduguri, in Maiduguri, Borno state.
+7, an extremist group that is located primarily in Northern Nigeria members reportedly killed two Christian students of the University of Maiduguri, in Maiduguri, Borno state.

 Nigeria is ranked No. 13 on the Open Doors World Watch List of 50 countries which are the worst persecutors of Christians.
 According to World Watch List, Nigeria had at least 300 martyrs in 2011, although the actual number could be doubled or tripled.
 That number is the most in any country although North Korea could have had more but information is hard to obtain due to the isolation of the communist state.